Daniel-Mietchen/2016-aesir/primary.rst

 consume text and add annotations to it, using the `hypothes.is annotation system <http://hypothes.is>`__.
-This would complement the client-side manual annotation functionality already offered by hypothes.is, and enable server-based analysis of private document collections.
-The primary value proposition is to enable deeper annotation and meta-analysis of a vast range of scientific literature, including closed-access papers, pre-publication and in-review papers, "informal" literature such as blog posts and tutorials, software manuals and documentation, and micro- and meso-scale data resources.
+This would complement the client-side manual annotation functionality already offered by hypothes.is, and enable server-based analysis of closed documents by anyone with access to them.
+The initial value of this is to expand the reach of the global annotation web into the "dark literature", while also enabling deeper annotation and meta-analysis of that literature.
+Here, the "dark literature" includes closed-access papers, pre-publication and in-review papers, "informal" literature such as blog posts and tutorials, software manuals and documentation, and micro- and meso-scale data resources.
-In effect, these annotations would constitute an open metadata layer across all of science, and usher in a golden age of scientific communication.

 Introduction:
 -------------